leetcode-python-java/leetcode-python-java/README.md

     end

     def log_to_stdout
-      # 'wrapped_app' will get an well prepared app from './config.ru' file.
+      # 'wrapped_app' will get an well prepared Rack app from './config.ru' file.
       # It's the first time invoke 'wrapped_app'.
       # The app is an instance of YourProject::Application.
       # But the app is not created in 'wrapped_app'.